Wireless Networking

 Wireless Access Points (WAPs) extend a wireless network's coverage by broadcasting a signal from a wired connection.

-- They create a Wi-Fi network to connect devices like laptops and smartphones.
+- Connect devices like laptops and phones

 These WAPs are connected to switches and create Wi-Fi networks, sending and receiving signals to and from mobile devices.